Get Involved with EYH

 Footnotes

-- While undergraduate students are welcome to help design and lead workshops, for liability reasons each workshop application must involve and be submitted by Cornell graduate students.
-Please contact the Workshop Chairs with related questions.^
+- While undergraduate students are welcome to help design and lead activities, for liability reasons each application must involve and be submitted by Cornell graduate students (workshops) or Cornell faculty, graduate students, or staff (lab tours).
+Please contact the Workshop Chairs or Lab Tours Chairs respectively with related questions.^